Who We Are

 Prerequisite: HIS 731 or by permission of the instructor.

-This course will explore the history of sexuality…
+This course will introduce students to the history…

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.